 Oestrogen therapy is an effective treatment for the management of menopausal symptoms including hot flushes, night sweats, and urogenital symptoms.

 For women with an intact uterus, a progestin must be co-administered with an oestrogen to protect against endometrial hyperplasia and cancer.

 Arbitrary limits should not be placed on the duration of use of hormone therapy (HT); all patients require individualised decision-making.
 Reassessment should occur at least annually.
-Transdermal administration of estradiol is associated with a lower risk of stroke and venous thromboembolism than oral administration of estradiol, and is unlikely to increase the risk of stroke or venous thrombosis above that of non-users.
+Transdermal administration of estradiol is associated with a lower risk of stroke and venous thromboembolism than oral administration of estradiol and is unlikely to increase the risk of stroke and venous thrombosis above that of non-users.

 Non-hormonal interventions may help women who have a contraindication to, or cannot tolerate, HT.
 However, they are less effective than HT in controlling menopausal symptoms.

 Onset of the menopause is heralded by the cessation of menses for at least 12 consecutive months, without some other reason for amenorrhoea (such as pregnancy, hormone therapy, or other medical condition).
 No further testing is indicated for amenorrhoea in an appropriate clinical context or symptoms of the menopause in a woman without a uterus.

 Permanent cessation of ovarian function may occur surgically by removal of both ovaries (surgical menopause) or medically, usually due to chemotherapy or radiotherapy (treatment-induced menopause).

 The perimenopause includes the years before and after the cessation of menses in an ovulating woman and is marked by irregular menses and menopausal symptoms.
 Management of menopause symptoms requires individualisation based on each woman’s clinical circumstance.

 - vaginal symptoms